MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 For detailed information on the CMD instruction see the [CMD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#cmd).

-### Helpful Syntax Reference

-Keep the following items in mind when writing a dockerfile.

-- **Comments** - The # character is used for commenting a dockerfile.
-- **Line Wrapping** - To wrap a single instruction onto multiple lines, place a / at the end of the line.
-- **Case Sensitivity** - Instruction such as FROM, RUN, and ADD are not case sensitive however convention is to differentiate instructions with upper case.
-- **Variables** - Environment variables can be created using the ENV instruction.
-They can be referenced with ${variable_name}.
-For more information on environment variables see [Docekrfile Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#environment-replacement).
-- **Omitting Files** - A .dockerignore file can be used to exclude files from the scope of docker build.
-For more information on dockerignore, see [Dockerfiel Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#dockerignore-file).

 ## Docker Build

-Once a dockerfile has created, and saved to disk, `docker build` can be run to create the new image.
+Once a dockerfile has been created, and saved to disk, `docker build` can be run to create the new image.
 The `docker build` command takes several optional parameters and a path to the dockerfile.
+For complete documentation on Docker Build, including a list of all build options, see [Build at Docker.com](https://docs.docker.com/engine/reference/commandline/build/#build-with).

 ```
 Docker build [OPTIONS] PATH